-What unique qualities or talent do you have that will make you a STANDOUT candidate?
+What unique qualities or talent do you have to make you a STANDOUT candidate?
 Before submitting your CV, you will need to think – will the hiring manager read this and offer you an interview?
-Have you included all relevant work experience, or if you’re a fresher, then have you attached any internship experience, along with your skills and expertise?
-Is it all presented in a summarized neat layout?
-If you haven’t done this, then you should look over your resume again to make sure everything you mentioned is relevant to the job you are applying for.
+Have you included all relevant work experience, or have you attached any internship experience along with your skills and expertise if you’re a fresher?
+Is it all presented in a summarized, neat layout?
+If you haven’t done this, you should look over your resume again to make sure everything you mentioned is relevant to the job you are applying for.

 How Will It Fit Into My Long-Term Career Goals?

-Placing a job within the context of your long-term career goals can help decide whether to apply or withdraw your job application.
+Placing a job within your long-term career goals can help you decide whether to apply or withdraw your job application.
 Try to search for opportunities pertinent to the industry or the platform you are looking at and the career goals you wish to accomplish.